SETI-At-Home/SETI-At-Home/README.md

-Hi there, I'm SETI! 👋
+Hi there, I'm Vlad! 👋
 I enjoy learning new things, helping other developers solve problems, and design clean and beautiful products.

 ## 🛠️ Technologies & Tools